Credit: The Beverly Hills Hotel

 These Tried-and-True Restaurants Are Some of LA’s Most Iconic Eateries

 Like many major cities, the LA culinary scene is known for having a pretty high turnover rate.
-From economic downturns to the Covid-19 pandemic, owning a restaurant in LA is not for the faint of heart.
+From economic downturns to the infamous pandemic, owning a restaurant in LA is not for the faint of heart.
 There are several establishments, however, that have stood the test of time and remain true culinary icons.
-From Old Hollywood hot spots to casual sandwich shops that never go out of style, the City of Angels is lucky to have so many iconic eateries that are still standing.
-As we say goodbye to 2022, let’s take some time to recognize some of the most legendary LA restaurants.
-Whether you’re a local or visiting the city for a few days, don’t forget to add these to your must-try list.
+From Old Hollywood hotspots to casual sandwich shops that never go out of style, the City of Angels is lucky to have so many iconic eateries that are still standing.
+Whether you’re a local or visiting the city for a few days, don’t forget to add these historic Los Angeles restaurants to your must-dine list.

 Location: West Hollywood

 Since 1964, Dan Tana’s has been a favorite for the who’s who of Hollywood.
 This classic Italian joint is located right on Santa Monica Blvd in the heart of West Hollywood.
 The menu at Dan Tana’s is huge, featuring everything from homemade lasagna to various versions of veal scaloppine.
-From chicken piccata to shrimp scampi, Dan Tana’s serves up old-school favorites in a vintage setting, whether it’s the indoor dining area with an intimate bar or the charming patio out back.
-Just be sure to pair your meal with a glass of red or white wine, depending on your dish, for the ultimate experience.
+From chicken piccata to shrimp scampi, Dan Tana’s serves up old-school favorites in a vintage setting, whether you choose to dwell in the dining area with an intimate bar or on the charming patio out back.
+Just be sure to pair your meal with a glass of red or white wine, depending on your dish, for the ultimate Italian experience.

 Location: West Hollywood